FrancescoSaverioZuppichini/ViT/README.md

 ## MLP

-The attention's output is passed to a fully connected layer composed by two layers that upsample by a factor of `expansion` the input
+The attention's output is passed to a fully connected layer composed of two layers that upsample by a factor of `expansion` the input

 <img src="https://github.com/FrancescoSaverioZuppichini/ViT/blob/main/images/TransformerBlockAttentionZoom.png?raw=true" alt="drawing" width="200"/>